epitt92/rug-api/README.md

 ## API Endpoints

-Documentation for the API endpoints can be accessed at `localhost:8000/endpoints` on your local deployment.
+Documentation for the API endpoints can be accessed [here](API.md) or at `localhost:8000/endpoints` on your local deployment.

 ## Contact